mlr-org/mlr3tuningspaces/README.md

 *mlr3tuningspaces* is a collection of search spaces for hyperparameter optimization in the [mlr3](https://github.com/mlr-org/mlr3/) ecosystem.
+It features ready-to-use search spaces for many popular machine learning algorithms.
+The search spaces are from scientific articles and work for a wide range of data sets.
 Currently, we offer tuning spaces from two publications.

 | Publication          | Learner | n Hyperparameter |
 | -------------------- | ------- | ---------------- |